MrMisc/Outbreak_IC-Model/README.md

 The code provided here represents a disease transmission model, primarily focusing on the spread of diseases within a host population.
 This document serves as an explanation of the key concepts, motivations, and details of the model, shedding light on the thought process behind its creation.

-The primary motivation behind the creation of this disease transmission model is to understand and simulate the dynamics of infectious diseases within a population of hosts, particularly chickens.
+The primary motivation behind the creation of this disease transmission model is to understand and simulate the dynamics of infectious diseases within a population of hosts, particularly hosts.
 This type of modeling is valuable for several reasons:

 ### Epidemiological Understanding
 Disease transmission models help epidemiologists and researchers gain insights into how infectious diseases spread, including factors like transmission rates, spatial distribution, and the impact of various parameters.